 23. There are no “good stocks” or “bad stocks.”
 There are only stock prices that are behaving within acceptable parameters.
 Or not.

 24. Volume is king.
 Rising volume validates, dropping volume invalidates.
-Low volume periods such as after-hours will always show skewed data.
+Treat prices in low or no volume periods with suspicion.
+Indicators are clues, not guarantees.

 25. Never turn a trade into an investement, or an investment into a trade.